Benefits and drawbacks of mammography

 Radiation risks of breast cancer X-ray

 The average glandular dose of radiation for 2 exposures with a grid is about 1.6 to 2 mGy (0.16-0.2 rad).
-So, if one could mathematically project that for an annual irradiation of 100000 women between the ages of 40 and 50, over a then year period, this amount of irradiation could theoretically cause between 1 and 8 mortalities.
+So, if one could mathematically project that for annual irradiation of 100000 women between the ages of 40 and 50, over a ten year period, this amount of irradiation could theoretically cause between 1 and 8 mortalities.
 However, one has to compare this to the theoretical mortality rate due to breast cancer if screening mammography were not utilized.
-Estimates range from increased breast cancer mortality by 8 to 25 times, and in some cases those estimates range from 65 to 200 times.
+Estimates range from increased breast cancer mortality by 8 to 25 times, and in some cases, those estimates range from 65 to 200 times.

-To put the radiation risk into perspective, the average dose of radiation from a breast X-ray is about the same as background radiation exposure during a round trip by airplane from Denver to New-York, or travelling 1000 km in a car.
+To put the radiation risk into perspective, the average dose of radiation from a breast X-ray is about the same as background radiation exposure during a round trip by airplane from Denver to New-York or travelling 1000 km in a car.
 Clearly, the benefits of breast cancer screening vastly outweigh the potential health risks due to radiation exposure.

 - Rosen EL, Baker JA, Scott M. Radiology 2002: 223:221-228.

 - Burnside ES, Sickles EA, Sohlich RE, Dee KE.
 AJR 2002; 179: 1173-1177.

 - Le College des Medecins du Quebec, Vol. XL, no 1 – Mai/Juin 2000.